 After facing resolute Punjabi fists (and more) in the Galwan Valley, the Chinese have resorted to playing Punjabi songs, recalling the tactics employed by Chinese Han Generals some 2200 years back during the 'Battle of Gaixia'.
-According to legend the opposing Chu soldiers had then got and the war was done.
+According to legend the opposing Chu soldiers had then got homesick which weakened their resolve, and the war was done.